 Ankerbrua is a bridge dating from 1926 that crosses the Akerselva river in Oslo’s east, connecting downtown with cool Grünerløkka.

 On the Grünerløkka side there’s a man on a reindeer depicting Per Gynt (pictured), a legendary deer hunter from Gudbrandsdalen.
-The story formed part of the inspirations for Henrik Ibsen’s famous work, Peer Gynt.
-Across is Kari Trestakk, the Norwegian Cinderella who escaped her evil step mother on the back of a great blue ox.
+The story formed part of the inspiration for Henrik Ibsen’s famous work, Peer Gynt.
+Across the bridge is Kari Trestakk, the Norwegian Cinderella who escaped her evil stepmother on the back of a great blue ox.